Computer Engineering (Electrical Engineering), MS

 Applicants must fulfill the requirements of both the Graduate College and the Ira A. Fulton Schools of Engineering.

-Applicants are eligible to apply to the program if they have earned a bachelor's degree (or equivalent) or a master's degree from a regionally accredited college or university of recognized standing in a related field such as computer engineering, computer science, computer systems engineering or electrical engineering.
+To be considered for admission to the program, applicants must have earned a bachelor's degree (or equivalent) or a master's degree from a regionally accredited college or university of recognized standing in a related field such as computer engineering, computer science, computer systems engineering or electrical engineering.

 All applicants must submit: